Skip to content

 3. Select one cell type (e.g., "T cells")

-4. Apply the filter
+4. Apply the subset

 5. Only T cells remain visible

-Examine Filtered Population
+Examine Subset Population

 1. Note the reduced point count